-NAD+-Utilizing Enzymes are Critical to Stress Support Pathways in Cancer
+NAD+-Utilizing Enzymes are Critical to Stress Support Pathways in Cancer and Inflammation

 - PARPs, which are a 17-member family of enzymes that vary in structure, cellular location and function but all of which break down NAD+, a co-substrate central to cellular metabolism, and attach ADPR, a part of the NAD+ molecule, to proteins, a process referred to as ADP-ribosylation.

 - NAD+ hydrolases, which break down NAD+ into ADPR and nicotinamide.
 Certain of these enzymes are upregulated in some cancers or in response to treatment with immune checkpoint inhibitors, leading to an immunosuppressive environment for the tumors to grow.

 - ARTs, which perform a similar reaction to monoPARPs, by transferring a single molecule of ADPR to proteins in response to different stress.
 ART1, in particular, has shown higher than normal expression in some cancers.

 The PARP Family’s Potential as Novel Therapeutic Targets